 Check out other potential symptoms of cancer that you should not ignore.

-What to do: You should see a doctor if you suspect cancer.
+How to treat: You should see a doctor if you suspect cancer.
 Be sure to participate in regular cancer screening after 40 years of age to ensure any risks for cancer are identified early on.